amp1ee/tap-the-deejay/README.md

+# tapochek.dj ®
-# Tap the DJ
+# Tap the DJ! ©
-A web-based tap BPM utility handy for any audio creator
+A web-based tap BPM utility handy for any audio enthusiast worldwide.